wintercms/.github/CONTRIBUTING.md

 ## Reporting an issue with Winter CMS

->**NOTE:** If your issue is related to an Winter CMS plugin, please see the [Reporting an issue with an Winter CMS plugin](#reporting-an-issue-with-an-wintercms-plugin) section below.
+>**NOTE:** If your issue is related to a Winter CMS plugin, please see the [Reporting an issue with a Winter CMS plugin](#reporting-an-issue-with-an-wintercms-plugin) section below.

 We work hard to process bugs that are reported, to assist with this please ensure the following details are always included: